rudolphalmeida/whiteboard/README.md

 The API is available online right now!
 Use it by sending your request to **api.boyang.website/whiteboard/{URI}**

-There are six URIs you may request.
+There are nine URIs you may request.
 Details are given below.

 1. **Root**
     ```